 Canadian Judge Resigns After Furor Over 'Knees Together' Remarks In Rape Case

 His questioning of a woman in a sexual assault case — asking her, "Why couldn't you just keep your knees together?" — sparked outrage.
-Now Federal Court Justice Robin Camp has resigned, after a judicial review board said he should be removed.
+Now Canadian Federal Court Justice Robin Camp has resigned, after a judicial review board said he should be removed.

-Camp, 64, submitted his letter of resignation shortly after the Canadian Judicial Council issued its recommendation Thursday.
+Camp, 64, submitted his letter of resignation shortly after the Canadian Judicial Council issued its recommendation this week.

 The council said that "the judge's conduct ... was so manifestly and profoundly destructive of the concept of impartiality, integrity and independence of the judicial role that the judge was rendered incapable of executing the judicial office."

-The trial that brought the judge's resignation was conducted in 2014, when Camp, serving on the Alberta Provincial Court, considered sexual assault allegations made by a complainant whom the judicial council described as "a vulnerable 19-year-old woman."
+The trial that brought about the judge's resignation was conducted in 2014, when Camp, serving on the Alberta Provincial Court, considered sexual assault allegations made by a complainant whom the judicial council described as "a vulnerable 19-year-old woman."

 During the trial, Camp sometimes referred to the woman as "the accused," and he said he didn't see any signs of an attack, suggesting several times that she could have physically avoided sexual contact — saying, for instance, "if she [the complainant] skews her pelvis slightly she can avoid him."